 Humans are social animals, so we like to live and move in groups.
 But in recent times, with the advancement of technology and gadgets, we are becoming gadget geeks and moving away from friends and families.
 People prefer the virtual world when compared to the real world and are happy living in silos.
 Also, this pandemic has converted the entire world into virtual living.
 That’s the reason why most of the relationships are failing in the current generation.
 That means we parents must wear one more hat and teach the kids the value of relationships and how to maintain them, as human beings can’t survive alone.

-The concept of relationships and their importance is really a hard topic to teach the kids at this young age.
+The concept of relationships and their importance is a hard topic to teach kids this young age.
 But in the gadget-driven world, the amount of time our kids are spending with peers and friends is getting limited and sporadic.
 This will automatically lead to ME-FIRST or the self-centered attitude in kids.

 Characteristics of Good Relationships

 Most psychologists advise the following important characteristics that define a good relationship.